BaekSophie/BaekSophie/README.md

 👋 Hi there!
 I'm Shipbuilding & Marine Engineer.🌅
 Now, I am conducting research on autonomous ships in korea.

-I enjoy making pottery and working out. �👟
+I enjoy making pottery and working out.⛲👟
 Also.
 I'm interested in small and precious things.💞
 I hope to develop every beautiful things. ✨